michaeldmoore/michaeldmoore-multistat-panel/README.md

 Note, sensor AAA in this data set has multiple values, each a few hours apart.
 All the other sensors have a single row - this will allow the aggregation feature to be demonstrated later in this note.
 Each row nthis data set includes a date/time, a label and a value, plus a region field (that will be useful in grouping).
 The field names can be anything; everything is defined in the configuration tabs.
 Additional fields, if any, will appear in the tool-tip pop-up display, if enabled.

-As you can see, multistat is configured using a number of option tabs.
+As you can see, Multistat is configured using a number of option tabs.
 Let's examine each of these in sequence.

 First, the data source and query is setup using the standard **Metrics** tab

 ![image](https://user-images.githubusercontent.com/3724718/50192332-5b182f00-02f7-11e9-805c-2137c832d7f6.png)

-Note the data set format is set to 'Table' (Multistat does not support time series data sets)
+Note the data set format is set to '**Table**' (Multistat does not support time series data sets)

 Note: The Query Inspector built into Grafana is a terrific resource for figuring out source data problems.
 Here's what we get from my demo query: